squint-cljs/squint/README.markdown

 Cherry started out as a fork of [Scriptjure](https://github.com/arohner/scriptjure).
-Currently it's being reworked to meet the below goals.
+Currently it's being reworked to meet the above goals.
 If you are interested in these goals, post a message on [Github Discussions](https://github.com/borkdude/cherry/discussions).

 Run `bb transpile_and_run.clj corpus/foo.cljs` to see an example transpilation +